mercadolibre/mobile-dependencies_whitelist/README.md

 ## Changelog

 ### library plugin

+- 1.4: Publishes to bintray both release and experimental artifacts.
+Fixes some minor bugs.
+- 1.3: Fixes sources not being attached to the releases in bintray.
+- 1.2: Replaces the 'publishAarRelease' so that the artifact publishes to Bintray
 - 1.1:
  -  Robolectric and jacoco tasks were deacopled from this plugin.
 Now includes both by default.
 - 1.0: